LuisBizinelli/BancoDeDados/README.md

 Modeling will consist of a work order scenario, a university scenario and an e-commerce scenario.
-The database and its commands will initially be built on top of the same scenarios mentioned above.
+The database and its commands will initially be built on top of the same scenarios mentioned above. scope change: workshop modeling has also been added.

 OBS: In cases of scope change will be mentioned in this same readme